Skip to content

 }

-Shape names in filters are resolved to internal IDs when the subscription is created.
-This makes filters rename-safe — if a shape is renamed, filters continue to work correctly.
+Shape names in filters are rename-safe: if a shape is renamed later, existing filters continue to match that shape.

 For cross-repo subscriptions, shape names are resolved against the source repo’s namespace at creation time.